ukri-excalibur/excalibur-tests/README.md

 where `apps/BENCH_NAME` is the directory where the benchmark is.
 The command above supposes you have the program `reframe` in your PATH, if it is not the case you can also call `reframe` with its relative or absolute path.

 For example, to run the Sombrero benchmark in the `apps/sombrero` directory you can use

 ```sh
 reframe -c apps/sombrero -r --performance-report
 ```

-For benchmark using the Spack build system, the tests define a default Spack specification to be installed in the environment, but users can change it when invoking ReFrame on the command line with the [`-S`](https://reframe-hpc.readthedocs.io/en/stable/manpage.html#cmdoption-S) option to set
+For benchmarks that use the Spack build system, the tests define a default Spack specification to be installed in the environment, but users can change it when invoking ReFrame on the command line with the [`-S`](https://reframe-hpc.readthedocs.io/en/stable/manpage.html#cmdoption-S) option to set